About

 "What solutions do you propose?"

 It is not up to us to solve this problem.
-As residents, we are neither specialized engineers nor the cause of this situation.
+As residents, we are neither specialised engineers nor the cause of this situation.
 The STIB/MIVB has both the responsibility and the means to implement effective solutions.

 "What about political leaders?"